Kirs1/Team-4-sprint-project/README.md

 # Spark!
 Bytes – Team 4 Sprint Project

 A web application for reducing food waste on BU’s campus by notifying students and staff when there is leftover food from dining halls or events.
+Created by students for students!

 ## Project Overview